flowstack/go-jsonschema/README.md

 ## Motivation for creating yet another JSON Schema parser / validator
-The very nice and [gojsonschema](http://github.com/xeipuuv/gojsonschema) was missing some features and we needed some internal functionality, that was hard to build on top of [gojsonschema](http://github.com/xeipuuv/gojsonschema).
+The very nice [gojsonschema](http://github.com/xeipuuv/gojsonschema) was missing some features and we needed some internal functionality, that was hard to build on top of [gojsonschema](http://github.com/xeipuuv/gojsonschema).

 Furthermore [gojsonschema](http://github.com/xeipuuv/gojsonschema) uses Go's JSON parser, which makes it relatively slow, when parsing JSON documents for validation.
 This module uses the excellent [jsonparser](https://github.com/buger/jsonparser), which is waaaay faster than Go's builtin parser.